In the whole history of humankind, no one has ever died from using marijuana.

 Dyed pot is common in states and countries weed is illegal.
 Dealers do it to make their weed look more appealing and of better quality.
 Usually, they’ll color the buds in green and purple, but this type of lacing is not that dangerous.

 It’s easy to tell if the color is real or not.
 We’ll get to that in a bit.

 Several different perfumes and smell adulterants, even diesel fuel, are added to weed to mask, enhance or imitate the smell of famous strains like Sour Diesel.
 Some people will even store the weed along with pieces of lemon to make it appear as it was rich with the terpene called limonene.

 There are cases where you can’t tell if the weed has been laced or not, but most of the time the laced weed will look suspicious.

 If you suspect your weed has been laced with glass, just rub the bud on the surface of a CD.
-If the weed contains glass, it will leave scratches on it.
+If there’s glass in your cannabis it will scratch the CD.
 Regular cannabis will not leave any scratches.

-It’s also really easy to check if your buds are laced with a laundry detergent.
-Just pour some water in a glass, put the weed in it and shake it a bit.
+It’s also really easy to check if your buds have been laced with a laundry detergent.
+Just pour some water into a glass, put the weed in it and shake it a bit.
 If your weed is laced, you’ll see the traces of suds.